>>

 Red Mountain Pass

-The San Juan Mountains are the largest contiguous area above 10000 feet in the 48 states and Red Mountain Pass is the highest paved pass through these mountains.
-Add to that a steep effective average grade and expectations are pretty high.
-The "contiguous 10000 feet statistic" gives a good insight into the true nature of this pass.
-This is a plateau as well as an alpine range, often a set of sculptured peaks set on top of a table with cliffs of varied steepness draping over the plains below.
-The summit of Red Mountain Pass is a pretty spot with good views in two directions.
-But despite its altitude, within half a mile of the summit, the road still follows the headwaters of the Uncompaghre River in open forest.
-A large concentration of mines between various piles of red hint at the history of the route.
-The most ruggedly vertical part of the pass is further down, the Uncompaghre Canyon into Ouray.
-It is also the part that was historically, the most difficult to overcome.
+The San Juan Mountains are the largest contiguous area above 10000 feet in the 48 lower states and Red Mountain Pass is the highest paved pass through these mountains.
+The "contiguous 10000 feet statistic" gives a good idea about this landscape and this pass.
+This is a plateau, as well as an alpine range.
+It's a set of sculptured peaks set on top of a table, set off by cliffs of varied steepness draping over the plains below.

 click on profile for more detail